-One key aspect of the discussion this week at the Transatlantic Media Dialog – part of the ongoing effort of climate and energy cooperation began earlier this years as the “Transatlantic Climate Bridge” in which I’ve had the opportunity to participate – was the issue of perception.
+One key aspect of the discussion this week at the Transatlantic Media Dialog – part of the ongoing effort of climate and energy cooperation that began earlier this year as the “Transatlantic Climate Bridge” in which I’ve had the opportunity to participate – was the issue of perception.
 Specifically how climate change and climate policy is perceived in the US and EU, as well as across the globe.
-As I wrote in my post A Sense of Urgency Ahead of COP15 earlier this week from the conference, many (all?) nations look upon the US as “climate laggards,” scratching their heads at the antics in Congress, and expressing what at times seems holy indignation over the apparent lack of concern in the US about climate change and sustainability in the general populace.
+As I wrote in my post A Sense of Urgency Ahead of COP15 earlier this week from the conference, many (all?) nations look upon the US as “climate laggards,” scratching their heads at the antics in Congress and expressing what at times seems holy indignation over the apparent lack of concern in the US about climate change and sustainability in the general populace.

 Granted, that is a simple-minded approach, and many understand there are much more nuanced outlooks toward climate change across the political and idealogical spectrum, but the perception persists nonetheless – and not without some validity.

 David Catarious was one of the speakers at the conference this week.
 Catarious is a consultant for the Center for Naval Analysis (CNA), and was on the team that helped prepare an assessment report that considered the national security risks of climate change.
 CNA brought together a Military Advisory Board chaired by former army Chief-of-Staff General Gordon Sullivan and consisting of 11 retired three and four-star admirals and generals.
 The group comprises a vast body of experience and a unique perspective on world affairs.
 For example, one board member, Admiral Richard Truly, is a former astronaut (shuttle pilot), Administrator of NASA, and former director of the National Renewable Energy Lab in Golden, Colorado.
 These guys aren’t out there towing an enviro-liberal agenda.